coderefinery/ase-workshop-2019/ase-talk.md

 ???

 ---
-That was a nice acronym - CLEAN - So what?
+## That was a nice acronym - CLEAN - So what?

---
+---
+## Increase Quality today to increase Velocity to tomorrow.

 <img src="img/development-speed.svg" style="width: 80%;"/>

---
-# Increase Quality today to Increase Velocity to tomorrow.

 ???
 - The CLEAN properties are all different sides of the same gem.
 Focus on